-To understand these different PQLs -- and to understand which one is most valuable for your business -- take what you know people are doing in your product and enrich it with other data, including:
+To understand these different PQLs take what you know people are doing in your product and enrich it with other data, including.

-- Company Information: Use third-party data sources, such as Clearbit, to get rich information about your PQLs business.
-If you’re a B2B organization, are you more interested in selling to organizations of a certain size, type, or industry?
+- Company Information.
+Use third-party data sources, such as Clearbit, to get rich information about your PQLs’ businesses.
 Are you more interested in B2B organizations or B2C organizations?
+If you’re a B2B organization, are organizations of a certain size, type, or industry more interested in your products?

 By understanding who’s really interested in using your product right away and who’s just starting to kick the tires, it becomes easier to tailor the sales process to their exact needs.

-The secret to converting your PQLs is to send the right message to the right person at the right time based on their activity with your product (or lack thereof) instead of a cookie-cutter series of messages blasted to everyone who’s signed up for a free trial on day one, day five, or day 14.
+The secret to converting your PQLs is to send the right message to the right person at the right time based on their activity (or lack thereof).
+Don’t send a cookie-cutter series of messages blasted to everyone who’s signed up for a free trial on day one, day five, or day 14.